 Actually, it can be helpful to use some of these ideas even if you’ve already started blogging.

 Spend some time thinking about what you want to achieve with your blog, looking at the examples of objectives that I’ve listed above.
-Decide who your audience may be, keeping in mind that you might have more than one important audience like I did with the legal blog – people from Delaware who might want an approachable attorney to work with and attorneys from outside of Delaware who might want someone who knows a lot about Delaware law.
+Decide who your audience may be, keeping in mind that you might have more than one important audience as I did with the legal blog – people from Delaware who might want an approachable attorney to work with and attorneys from outside of Delaware who might want someone who knows a lot about Delaware law.

 Decide how often you want to write, and who the writers will be for your blog posts.